neu-rah/VirtualPins/README.md

 ### keeping it simple

-This is a low level harware network, no arbitration is provided at this level (other than the present on the used medium), so this is not indicated for concurrent access to a device.
+This is a low level hardware network, no arbitration is provided at this level (other than the present on the used medium), so this is not indicated for concurrent access to a device.

 I leave that for another layer.